Coalesce-Software-Inc/azure-data-factory-example/README.md

 ![aci-create-2](aci-create-2.png)

-After provisioning, you should immediately be able to see the container execution status with the provided parameters as either Succeeded or Failed based on the status code of the `coa` CLI running in the container.
+After provisioning, you should eventually be able to see the container execution status with the provided parameters as either Succeeded or Failed based on the status code of the `coa` CLI running in the container.

 ![aci-create-3](aci-create-3.png)